PrivateAIM/documentation/src/showcases/cord/cord_demo.md

 <br/><br/>
    ![submission 1](/images/demo/submission_1.png)
 <br/><br/>
-5. Specify the stations to be executed at and select depending on your programming language the master image.
+5. Specify the nodes to be executed at and select depending on your programming language the master image.
 <br/><br/>![submission 2](/images/demo/submission_2.png)<br/><br/>